 Certificate Accounts are subject to the following terms and conditions:

 - Rate information--The dividend rate for your account and the Annual Percentage Yield (APY) are stated on the face of the certificate.
 Also stated on the face of the certificate is the maturity date and the minimum balance requirement to obtain the disclosed APY.
-The disclosed APY assumes dividends paid will remain on deposit with the certificate until maturity.
-A withdrawal of dividends prior to maturity will reduce earnings.
+The disclosed APY assumes the principal and dividends paid will remain in the certificate until maturity.
+A withdrawal of principal or dividends prior to maturity will reduce earnings.

 - Compounding and crediting frequency—Dividends are compounded and credited monthly.